phpmd/phpmd/public/rst/documentation/index.rst

 See the `creating a custom rule set </documentation/creating-a-ruleset.html>`_ documentation for details on all supported configuration formats.

-You can pass a comma-separated string with list of file names or a directory names, containing PHP source code to PHPMD.
+You can pass file or directory names, separated by spaces, containing PHP source code to PHPMD.

 The PHPMD Phar distribution includes the rule set files inside its archive, even if the "rulesets/codesize.xml" parameter above looks